Representation theory of Geigle-Lenzing complete intersections: Coxeter polynomials

 \begin{lemma} We have

 In particular $G^e_I$ is independent of the choice of hyperplanes $f_j$. \end{lemma}

-\begin{proof} Since $(X_i, f_j(\mathbf{T}))$ form a regular sequence by Lemma~\ref{prop.regularseq1}(c), we may use the associated Koszul complex to compute the dimension vector of $R / (X_i, f_j(\mathbf{T}))$ in terms of dimension vectors of shifts of projectives.
+\begin{proof} Since $(X_i,f_j \mid i \in I,\ 1\le j\le d-e-|I|)$ form a regular sequence by Lemma~\ref{prop.regularseq1}(c), we may use the associated Koszul complex to compute $G^e_I$ in terms of the classes of shifts of $\mathcal{O}$.
 The formula follows. \end{proof}

 We collect the following immediate consequences of the definition, which will allow us to compute Coxeter polynomials.